Master of Public Health - MPH

 The Council on Education for Public Health (CEPH) is the accrediting body for programs and schools of public health.

-The St. Kate's Master of Public Health (MPH) in Global Health plans to apply for CEPH accreditation during the 2016-2017 academic year.
+The St. Kate's Master of Public Health (MPH) in Global Health is an applicant for CEPH accreditation.

 More information about accreditation can be found on the CEPH website.